ViktorSmkv00/Animal-Shelter/README.md

 # Animal Shelter

-A management system for an animal shelter built using Spring Boot, allowing users to create, retrieve, update and delete animals.
+ A REST API built with Spring Boot used for managing an animal shelter, allowing users to add, update, retrieve, delete, and search animals.
+Features include REST APIs, Tomcat hosting, and integration with Postman for testing CRUD operations.

  ## Features